 - You're asked to make upfront payments before you get the loan,

-asked to deposit these into an Australian or overseas bank
+- You're asked to deposit your upfront payment into an Australian

 - You're emailed from a generic email address, for example, a

 gmail, hotmail or outlook account, or an email address that looks

 like it's from a legitimate institution but is spelled

 - You're approved for a loan amount that is more than you